 A conflict of interest happens whenever you have a competing interest that may interfere with your ability to make an objective and effective decision for Castle.
-Conflicts of interest may also arise if you or a family member receives improper personal benefit as a result of your position with Castle.
+Conflicts of interest may also arise if you or a family member receives an undisclosed personal benefit as a result of business dealings with Castle as well as your position with Castle.
 Each of us is expected to use good judgment and avoid situations that can lead to even the appearance of a conflict, which can undermine the trust others place in us and damage our reputation.

 Conflicts of interest may be actual, potential or even just a matter of perception.
 Since these situations are not always clear-cut, you need to fully disclose them to your manager or the Legal Department so that we can properly evaluate, monitor and manage them.
+Depending on the circumstances, these business dealings may be permitted if properly disclosed by you and appropriately managed by Castle management.

 - Avoid conflict of interest situations whenever possible. - Always make business decisions in the best interest of Castle.
 Disclose any relationship, outside activity, or financial interest that may present a possible conflict of interest or the appearance of a conflict.
-Make your disclosures in writing to your manager as well as to the Company's General Counsel. - Think ahead and proactively address situations that may put your interests or those of a family member in potential conflict with Castle.
+Make your disclosures in writing to your manager as well as to Castle's Compliance Officer. - Think ahead and proactively address situations that may put your interests or those of a family member in potential conflict with Castle.